petrov-lab/HAFpipe-line/README.md

 						   - columns are: position, ref allele, followed by genotypes of the each individual founder
 						   - See 'simulations/99.clean.SNP.HARP.segregating.gz' included in this repository for examples
-                            			   - will be overwritten if task 1 is run in conjunction with other tasks [ -m --method ]     	method to use for imputation in task 2 or file extension for task 3; tasks:2,3
+                            			   - will be overwritten if task 1 is run in conjunction with other tasks [ -k --keephets ]		flag to code heterozygous calls with an IUPAC ambiguous base code (instead of N); tasks:1 [ -m --mincalls ]		minimum number of called genotypes to include a site in the SNP table; tasks:1
+									- default: 2
+			[ -i --impmethod ]     	method to use for imputation in task 2 or file extension for task 3; tasks:2,3
         		    			   - for task 2, method must be one of:
                             			      - 'simpute' (simple imputation)
                             			      - 'npute' (see Roberts et al., 2007 - doi:10.1093/bioinformatics/btm220 )